|

 Believe it or not, that WAS the name of the liquor store.
 Universal Liquor.

-This is a slice of either 20th street or Florida Avenue (I forget which)
+This is a slice of Florida Avenue as it approaches Connecticut Avenue

-DC.
-My boss dubbed this "The White Van" after the "Sniper
+White Van" after the "Sniper Incident" in Washington DC

-Incident" in Washington DC where, for a while, it looked like the
+where, for a while, it looked like the sniper was using a white van.

 This painting was accepted for exhibit in the Torpedo Factory Art League